RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Quick data access
 -------------------------
-A small suite of functions are available to quickly access numpy arrays of data, flags, and nsamples.
+A small suite of functions are available to quickly access the underlying numpy arrays of data, flags, and nsamples.
+Although the user can perform this indexing by hand, several convenience functions exist to easily extract specific subsets corresponding to antenna-pair and/or polarization combinations.
+There are three specific methods that will return numpy arrays: ``get_data``, ``get_flags``, and ``get_nsamples``.
+When possible, these methods will return numpy MemoryView objects, which is relatively fast and adds minimal memory overhead.
+There are also corresponding methods ``set_data``, ``set_flags``, and ``set_nsamples`` which will overwrite sections of these datasets with user-provided data.

 a) Data for single antenna pair / polarization combination.
 ************************************************************